-About This mountain - This project - Taranaki VistaMount Taranaki - Egmont
+About This famous mountain - This live web cam project - Taranaki VistaMount Taranaki - Egmont

 North Island, New Zealand